UK Geotechnical & Site Investigation Services

 • Geophysical Surveys

-A Phase 1 Desk Study involves a review of historical and environmental data about the site.
+Before breaking ground, a Phase 1 Desk Study gathers historical and environmental data to identify any potential risks on-site.
 This non-intrusive investigation provides essential background information to identify potential risks before intrusive investigations are carried out.

 • Soil Sampling and Analysis